NAR8789/password-generator/README.md

 ## Usage

+Note: At the moment all sample commands below assume you are executing from the base directory of a clone of this repository.

 ### `generate.sh`

 This is just a wrapper around `shuf`.
 Given input on stdin, it outputs 4 lines at random.